 Advance rent is now capped at one month.
 From 1st May 2026, landlords cannot request more than one month's rent in advance for new tenancies.
 This is a significant change — some landlords previously asked for several months' rent upfront from higher-risk tenants instead of using a guarantor.
 That option is now gone.
 If a tenant is higher risk, a guarantor agreement is now one of the few remaining protections available to you.

 Deposit rules remain unchanged.
-The deposit cap stays at five weeks' rent (or six weeks if annual rent exceeds £50,000).
+The deposit cap stays at five weeks' rent (or six weeks where annual rent is £50,000 or more).
 A guarantor agreement sits alongside the deposit — it does not replace it and does not affect the cap.

 A well-drafted guarantor agreement should clearly state: